Cannery Row Magazine

 He looked at John and smiled as if looking for reassurance that it was true.
 John nodded gravely.

-“Now me and Nancy been writing real regular like, she works in a bank on the main street here and is taking correspondence to become an accountant but, don’t ya know it, when I showed up at her door I got me a surprise.
+“Now me and Nancy been writing real regular like.
+She works in a bank on the main street here and is taking correspondence to become an accountant but, don’t ya know it, when I showed up at her door, I got me a surprise.
 Spun me for a loop, I tell ya, and I asked her, ‘Why didn’t you say we got a baby?
 I’d of sent you some money or toys and shit for his birthday.’
 She was real coy about it and says that she didn’t want to put any pressure on me.
-I asked her if it was okay if I hung around for a while and she said sure, seein’ how me and Eddie, that’s my kid, were gettin’ along so well.
-They off swimming tonight so I figured I’d get a beer, watch the peelers you know.
-Funny how you came in with that crazy idea for a fight ‘cause I was just thinkin’ that the one thing I miss about being in the Navy is Tuesday nights.
+I asked her if it was okay that I hung around for a while and she said sure, seein’ how me and Eddie, that’s my kid, were gettin’ along so well.
+They off swimming tonight, so I figured I’d get a beer, watch the peelers, you know.
+Funny, how you came in with that crazy idea for a fight, ‘cause I was just thinkin’ that the one thing I miss about being in the Navy is Tuesday nights.
 We’d have these knock-down matches up on deck to relieve the boredom and maybe earn a little on the side.
-If any Marines turned out they’d always clean house but I got some Tae-kwan-do so I did okay.”
+If any Marines turned out they’d always clean house, but I got some Tae-kwon-do, so I did okay.”

 After a breath, during which John deliberated as to how much he should share about his past, Bird looked up at him and asked, “So what kinda fight we talkin’ ‘bout here?”